This is the multi-page printable view of this section. Click here to print.

 How-to guides

-The user can enter the required information for the Container Registry service and select detailed options to create the service through the Samsung Cloud Platform Console.
+Users can create a service by entering the required information for the Container Registry service and selecting detailed options through the Samsung Cloud Platform Console.

 Create Container Registry